deluf/bare-metal-cv/README.md

 }
 ```

-That's it, that's the template.
+That's it, that's the LaTeX preamble, those are all the required settings for this template.

 No obscure LaTeX packages, just geometry, hyperref and enumitem.

-No weird commands or hard to understand syntactic sugars.
+No weird commands, configuration settings or hard to understand syntactic sugars.

-Just a single file containing 43 lines of simple, easy to understand LaTeX code.
+Just a single file containing ~100 lines of simple, easy to understand LaTeX code.

-> (43 lines excluding the actual content and comments ~ 200 lines for a complete CV)